 HAES Dietitian and Certified Exercise Physiologist Rebecca Scritchfield and her guests have interesting conversations about the cultural influences that keep you stuck in “diet prison” and how you can break free to create meaningful changes in your life.

-This blog was written with the help of UBC food and nutrition student, Jennifer Chernoff and UBC dietetics student, Celine Koppenaal.
+This blog was written with the help of UBC nutrition student, Jennifer Chernoff and UBC dietetics student, Celine Koppenaal.